 Most of the potential value comes from habits around lower-sugar drink swaps, moderate caffeine use, and polyphenol intake, rather than from a single “PCOS superfood” effect.

-If you need baseline serving guidance first, read how much matcha per day.
+If you need baseline serving guidance first, read how much matcha per day guide.

 Quick answer